Agricultural subsidy: New Zealand

+Turkey

 United States

 The Farm Security and Rural Investment Act of 2002, also known as the 2002 Farm Bill, addressed a great variety of issues related to agriculture, ecology, energy, trade, and nutrition.
 Signed after the September 11th attacks of 2001, the act directs approximately $16.5 billion of government funding toward agricultural subsidies each year.
 This funding has had a great effect on the production of grains, oilseeds, and upland cotton.
 The United States paid allegedly around $20 billion in 2005 to farmers in direct subsidies as "farm income stabilization" via farm bills.
 Overall agricultural subsidies in 2010 were estimated at $172 billion by a European agricultural industry association; however, the majority of this estimate consists of food stamps and other consumer subsidies, so it is not comparable to the 2005 estimate.

 Agricultural policies of the United States are changed, incrementally or more radically, by Farm Bills that are passed every five years or so.
 Statements about how the program works might be right at one point in time, at best, but are probably not sufficient for assessing agricultural policies at other points in time.
 For example, a large part of the support to program crops has not been linked directly to current output since the Federal Agriculture Improvement and Reform Act of 1996 (P.L.
-104-127).
+104–127).
 Instead, these payments were tied to historical entitlement, not current planting.
-For example, it is incorrect to attribute a payment associated with wheat base area to wheat production now because that land might be allocated to any of a number of permitted uses, including held idle.
+For example, it is incorrect to attribute a payment associated with the wheat base area to wheat production now because that land might be allocated to any of a number of permitted uses, including held idle.
 Over time, successive Farm Bills have linked these direct payments to market prices or revenue, but not to production.
 In contrast, some programs, like the Marketing Loan Program that can create something of a floor price that producers receive per unit sold, are tied to production.
 That is, if the price of wheat in 2002 was $3.80, farmers would get an extra 58¢ per bushel (52¢ plus the 6¢ price difference).
 Fruit and vegetable crops are not eligible for subsidies.

 Corn was the top crop for subsidy payments prior to 2011.
 The Energy Policy Act of 2005 mandated that billions of gallons of ethanol be blended into vehicle fuel each year, guaranteeing demand, but US corn ethanol subsidies were between $5.5 billion and $7.3 billion per year.
 Producers also benefited from a federal subsidy of 51 cents per gallon, additional state subsidies, and federal crop subsidies that had brought the total to 85 cents per gallon or more.
 However, the federal ethanol subsidy expired 31 December 2011.
-(US corn-ethanol producers were shielded from competition from cheaper Brazilian sugarcane-ethanol by a 54-cent-per-gallon tariff; however, that tariff also expired 31 December 2011.)

 Asia

+Agricultural subsidies in Asia vary significantly across countries, reflecting differing policy priorities, levels of development, and agricultural dependence.
+Several Asian nations allocate substantial government support to their agricultural sectors through subsidies for inputs, credit, infrastructure, and price support mechanisms.

 Farm subsidies in Asia remain a point of contention in global trade talks.